MEET THE FACULTY – Carol Cooper

 Associate Professor of Mass Communication

-M.A. in Film and Television for Education Journalism, London Institue of Education
+M.A. in Film and Television for Education, London Institute of Education, 1986

 B.A.
-Hon.
-Drama and Religious Studies, Southlands College, University of London
+Hon In Drama and Religious Studies, Southlands College, University of London, 1980

 School: School of Business and Professional Studies